-Overall, there was a decrease in swimming ability recorded while using the mermaid tail products in 68.0% (N=17) cases with an average decrease of 60.0%.
-Due to issues with the mermaid fins not fitting causing them to slip off and children being uncomfortable wearing the fins, data for swimming ability was recorded for 68.0% of children.
-Of these, there was a decrease in swimming ability recorded while using the mermaid fin product in 70.6% (n=12) of cases with an average decrease of 71.9%.
+When looking at difference in swimming ability at an individual level, there was a decrease in swimming ability recorded while using the Mermaid Tail products in 68.0% (N=17) cases with an average decrease of 60.0%.
+Due to issues with the Mermaid Fin not fitting causing them to slip off and children being uncomfortable wearing the fins, data for swimming ability while wearing these products was only recorded for 68.0% of children.

+Children who were unable to complete the assessment wearing the Mermaid Fin product were removed from the analysis.
+Of those that were able to complete the assessment, there was a decrease in swimming ability recorded while using the Mermaid Fin product in 70.6% (n=12) of cases with an average decrease of 71.9%.
 See Table 2.